mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 - {{cssxref("position-try-options")}}
   - : Specifies one or more alternative **position try options** for the browser to try placing the positioned element in, to stop it from overflowing.
 Position try options are tried in the order they are specified in.
 Options can be specified using predefined options, {{cssxref("inset-area")}} values (wrapped inside an [`inset-area()`](/en-US/docs/Web/CSS/inset-area_function) function), or custom options defined using the {{cssxref("@position-try")}} at-rule.
 When multiple options are specified, they are separated by commas.
+- {{cssxref("position-try-order")}}
+  - : Allows you to specify various options that result in an available position try option being set in preference to the element's initial positioning.
+For example, you might want to initially display the element in a space that has more available height or width.
 - {{cssxref("@position-try")}}
   - : The `@position-try` at rule allows you to define custom position options, named with a {{cssxref("dashed-ident")}}.
 The `<dashed-ident>` can then be used to reference the custom position options in the `position-try-options` list.

 > **Note:** There is also a shorthand property — {{cssxref("position-try")}}, which can be used to specify `position-try-options` and `position-try-order` values in a single declaration.
-We've not yet documented `position-try-order`, as there are still ongoing discussions about its specified behavior, which seems likely to change.

 > **Note:** In some situations you might want to just hide overflowing positioned elements — as discussed in the [Conditional positioned element hiding](#conditional_positioned_element_hiding) section — but in most cases it is better to keep them on-screen and usable.